Guadalupe Demonstration Garden

 Visiting hours: Our plot is viewable when the Community Garden is open.
 As in all community gardens, please don't enter our plot without being invited.
-Our workday is Mondays 9:00 a.m.–Noon when we welcome gardeners who have questions.
-We conduct public education classes throughout the year.
+Our workdays are Mondays from 9:00 a.m.–12 noon, and we welcome visitors.
+We offer occasional public education classes throughout the year.

-The Guadalupe Demo Garden is a typical 20 by 20 foot plot in a large community garden.
-Our goals include showing how much produce can be grown in a small area and demonstrating good gardening principles such as soil amendment, efficient watering, mulching, crop rotation, and attracting beneficial insects.
+The UC Master Gardener's Guadalupe Demo Garden is a typical 20 by 20 foot plot in the Guadalupe Community Garden.
+Our goals include showing how much produce can be grown in a small area, and demonstrating best gardening practices such as soil amendment, efficient watering, mulching, crop rotation, and attracting beneficial insects.